John-Danielsson/Cybersecurity_And_Networking_Portfolio/azure_ipv6.md

 <img width="1470" height="480" alt="Screenshot 2025-10-16 at 11 30 39" src="https://github.com/user-attachments/assets/3032651a-302f-427d-83f0-9c5193eb46d6" />

+I would keep this separate for handling sensitive information.
+For example, if I managed a large hospital in NYC, I would want a public subnet for visitors and a private subnet for the medical staff to more securely access PHI.

 Create (but don’t deploy) a Public IP (IPv6) resource in the portal to see where you’d attach it to a VM/NIC later.

 Write a pretend DNS note: “AAAA record points www.example.test → 2001:db8:22:1::10.”
 (AAAA = IPv6, A = IPv4.)